HamedAlemo/advanced-geo-python/README.md

 # Advanced Geospatial Analytics with Python

 This book is designed for those interested to learn advanced geospatial analytics with Python along with basics of developing reproducible code.
+The content is developed as part of the **GEOG 213/313 Advanced Geospatial Analytics with Python** course taught at Clark University by Dr. Hamed Alemohammad.

 ## Usage

+All the content in this book is published under a Creative Commons Attribution 4.0 International (CC BY 4.0) license which in simple terms means you can use the content in any work by citing the source.

+## Contribute

+If you use the book content and want to contribute to it, or simply want to report a bug or error please submit an issue in this repo.

+## Note to Developers

 ### Building the book